 Perspective impacts everything you see.
 Most beginners and children draw two-dimensionally; the bottom of the paper is the floor, people are always seen straight-on or in perfect profile.
 Look around and realize that in reality you see absolutely nothing that way.
 You can look at a person’s face straight on, but even the tops of their heads and their chins are starting to slip into perspective.
 Their feet certainly are as you look down at them.
 If you stand on a train track and look down, the rails seem parallel (and logically we know that, in space they are).
 But if you look left and then right, they converge on two separate vanishing points; where did they bend?
 Lines that are straight in space are likely to be curved in your field of view.
 Lazy ellipses are one of my pet peeves.
 If a foreshortened circle is off, it can take the viewer out of the illusion.

 Composition is the arrangement of forms and shapes in a structure that moves the eye around and creates the illusion of life.
-I highly recommend the Principles of Design by Wucious Wong.
-While it is itself not entirely about composition, every painting will use the concepts he talks about.
-They are essential.
+I highly recommend Creative Illustration by Andrew Loomis.
+His concepts are essential.
 It will open your eyes.
-I haven’t read his other book on color, but it would probably be worth picking up as well.
-There are certainly other books on composition that are geared more toward illustration.
+I haven’t read his other books, but they would probably be worth picking up as well.
 Your first concern with ANY piece, regardless of the amount of detail, should be gesture and form, and composition.
 The image that you will see if you look at it with your eyes squinted to a blur.
 The simple masses.
 A drawing or painting reads in stages: the first is just that: the simple masses.
 If that doesn’t draw the viewer in, then the detail is lost.
 Details are really dead last.
 You should draw in that order as you build an image.
 Simple shapes, gesture and form first, thinking about composition all the time.
 Anatomy, perspective and volumes resolved next.
 Details last, with first attention to the places where they matter most.
 You may not need them at all in lesser places (look at Frazetta’s work to see good examples of what I mean).
 You will be balancing and considering all the elements from the beginning, but move from large to small, from simple to complex or detailed.

 Color complicates the decisions making process on a piece a thousand fold.
 Solve the dynamics of the drawing underneath first.
 More than anywhere else, trying to be self-taught in Color Theory will hurt you.
 You will miss out on some painstaking, tedious, and miserable– but invaluable– exercises.
 I remember doing a color wheel and a set of color gradations in Color Theory class.
 It was awful, but it cemented some knowledge firmly in my head.
 When you’re ready to tackle color, start by studying the art you like, at the museum, in art books, and online.
 The museum is especially good; observe the color choices and the subtle shadings.
 Skin tones never reproduce in a book the way that they look first hand, less so online.
 Study flesh tones particularly closely.
 Paint from reference whenever possible, and make sure it is good reference.
 Television, believe it or not, because it is made up of the colors of light rather than from pigment, is a great place to observe the placement of cool and warm tones in skin.
 Older people and babies, too, have exaggerated skin tones that make the observation easier at first.